 Peacebank Yoga Studio

 Community-grown instructors lead guided meditations from their own homes with this Redwood City–based studio.
-Join live-streamed yoga for the typical class price ($15-$25), or sign up for guided mediation at no cost at all. // peacebankyoga.com
+Join live-streamed yoga starting at just $10, or sign up for guided mediation and "happy hour" classes for no cost at all. // peacebankyoga.com

 Yoga by Ranya

 Ranya Anabtawi offers Empathic Yoga @ Home—live classes weekly including chair yoga, mindfulness meditation, empathic yoga, distance reiki, and laughter yoga, which engages the body through mimicking laughter. // $59/month unlimited classes; 12:30pm laugher yoga is free daily through March 21st; for more info, go to facebook.com/RanyaAnabtawi, yogabyranya.com.